ncats/hcase/README.md

 `conda activate hcase`  (this step is necessary everytime you want to run the HCASE method and/or the experiments)

+## Post Publication Notes

+For the sake of clarity, we moved all the Jupyter Notebook (.ipynb) files into `code/publication_workflows` subdirectory after our paper got published.

+Before continuing with the rest of the instructions to reproduce the experiments, *copy* or *move* the entire content of `code/publication_workflows/` into `code/` (i.e. one level up in the filesystem).

 ## Execute All Experiments